RefresherTowel/docs/pulse/index.md

 ### What value does `PulseSubscribe` return?

-All mutating operations return a value from the `ePulseResult` enum, for example:
+Subscription, unsubscription, removal, and immediate send operations return a value from the `ePulseResult` enum, for example:

 - `ePulseResult.LST_ADDED`
-- `ePulseResult.LST_ALREADY_EXISTS`
 - `ePulseResult.LST_REMOVED_COMPLETELY`
 - `ePulseResult.SGL_SENT`

+If you add a duplicate listener tuple (same id + signal + from + tag), Pulse logs a warning in debug builds but still returns `LST_ADDED`.

 For simple usage you can ignore these, but they become handy in tools, debug builds, or when you want to assert particular outcomes.